 The usual route to a barrister is through a solicitor and you should discuss with your solicitor whether it is important to have a barrister’s involvement in your case.
 Should you wish to instruct a barrister from Garden Court North Chambers your solicitor can contact our Practice Management Team and make the necessary arrangements.

 Whilst all the barristers at Chambers accept instructions from solicitors, it is now possible, in certain circumstances, for those who have received the appropriate training to accept instructions directly from members of the public.
-This is known as Public Access.
-To find out more about Public Access, click here.
+This is known as public access.
+To instruct one of Chambers’ barristers directly, click here.

 - The Legal Aid Agency’s Client and Cost Management System (CCMS)